mode-network/mode-cooperators/contributing.md

 # Contribution Guidelines

 This guide is for Mode Tech-Cooperators.
 We appreciate your efforts in enhancing the Mode ecosystem.
-This repository is the place where all tech cooperators will share their contribuitions and work together.
+This repository is the place where all tech cooperators will share their contributions and work together.
 This document explains the correct way of contributing to the program.

-Here's a high level overview of the contribuition process:
+Here's a high level overview of the contribution process:

 - Pick an issue you want to solve from the [Issues tab](https://github.com/mode-network/mode-cooperators/issues)
 - Fork the repository